shectmandaniel/media-supreme/README.md

 ## Getting Started

+You will receive `setup.sql`, `instructions.txt`, and a Postman collection via email.
 Follow the instructions in `instructions.txt` to set up the project and database.

 ## API

 The project uses the [IP-API](http://ip-api.com/json/) to get the user's IP address and country.
-This information is used for storing the country and IP of the user.
+This information is used for ...

 ## Why IP-API?